-CubeSats are presently generally fitted with UHF or S-band payload TM (telemetry) subsystems which allow downloading a few hundreds of Mbit per day.
-This data volume is limited because the telemetry bit rates are restricted to hundred of kbit/s in UHF and to few Mbit/s in S-band to comply with the CCSDS spectral recommended occupation bandwidth (6 MHz maximum in EESS S-band).
-The use of a fraction of the ISM S-band (2400-2483.5 MHz) is also possible for telemetry, but this band is subject to interferences, and is not associated to a separate ISM (Industrial, Scientific and Medical) S-band for TC.
-The diplexer of a 2.4 GHz TT&C equipment is therefore bigger than with a 2/2.2 GHz equipment.
-To limit the number of antennas and equipments on board and to increase CubeSats are presently generally fitted with UHF or S-band payload TM subsystems, which allow downloading a few hundreds of Mbit/day.
-This data volume is limited because the telemetry bit rates are restricted to hundred of kbit/s in UHF and to few Mbit/s in S-band to comply with the CCSDS spectral recommended occupation bandwidth (6 MHz maximum in S-band).
-The use of a fraction of the ISM S-band (2400-2483.5 MHz) is also possible for TM, but this band is subject to interferences, and is not associated to a separate ISM S-band for TC.
-The diplexer of a 2.4 GHz TT&C equipment is therefore bigger than with a 2/2.2 GHz equipment.
-To limit the number of antenna and equipments on board and to increase the TC (TeleCommanding) capacity (for software upload for instance), EESS S-band TCs looks appropriate.
+CubeSats are presently generally fitted with UHF or S-band payload TM (telemetry) subsystems which allow downloading a few hundred Mbit per day.
+This data volume is limited because the telemetry bit rates are restricted to hundred of kbit/s in UHF and to a few Mbit/s in S-band to comply with the CCSDS spectral recommended occupation bandwidth (6 MHz maximum in EESS S-band).
+The use of a fraction of the ISM S-band (2400-2483.5 MHz) is also possible for telemetry, but this band is subject to interferences and is not associated with a separate ISM (Industrial, Scientific and Medical) S-band for TC.
+The diplexer of a 2.4 GHz TT&C equipment is therefore bigger than with 2/2.2 GHz equipment.
+To limit the number of antennas and equipment on board and to increase the TC (TeleCommanding) capacity (for software upload for instance), EESS S-band TCs looks appropriate.

-To allow early in-orbit testing of the EWC27 HDR-TM as soon as in the autumn 2015, CNES and ESA co-funded the end of the qualification process of this equipment, and its integration into the GOMX-3 ESA triple CubeSat.
+To allow early in-orbit testing of the EWC27 HDR-TM as soon as in autumn 2015, CNES and ESA co-funded the end of the qualification process of this equipment and its integration into the GOMX-3 ESA triple CubeSat.

-S-band system architecture: The Syrlinks EWC31 TT&C transceiver has a CubeSat form factor with a height of about 4 cm including the diplexer and 3 dB coupler when needed (its high is about 2.5 cm without diplexer).
+The Syrlinks EWC31 TT&C transceiver has a CubeSat form factor with a height of about 4 cm including the diplexer and a 3 dB coupler when needed (its high is about 2.5 cm without the diplexer).
 Operational CubeSats might need such a diplexer, in order to connect two S-band patch Rx/Tx antennas mounted on opposite faces to the transceiver, through a 3 dB coupler.
 Doing so, whatever the CubeSat's attitude in orbit, there will be always one of the 2 antennas pointing roughly toward the ground.
-Therefore, such subsystem allows permanent TC and TM connections with the involved 2 GHz tracking ground station(s), even if the satellite is temporary subject to uncontrolled tumbling.
+Therefore, such subsystem allows permanent TC and TM connections with the involved 2 GHz tracking ground station(s), even if the satellite is temporarily subject to uncontrolled tumbling.

 This can be done especially if the tumbling angular velocities are not high.
 The 2 flat antennas could also have the same polarization (case of OPS-SAT) to facilitate the ground S-band tracking operations, especially, when only single polarization ground stations are available, or when the maximum tumbling angular velocities to cope with are very high.
 In all cases, a careful global antenna pattern measurement provided by the two patch antennas mounted on a structure representative of the CubeSat is mandatory.

-The choices of modulation and coding have a major impact on the S-band subsystems performances regarding the bit rate, consumption, implementation complexity, but also the interoperability possibilities with the ground segment.
+The choices of modulation and coding have a major impact on the S-band subsystems performances regarding the bit rate, consumption, and implementation complexity, but also interoperability possibilities with the ground segment.

-X-band system architecture: Existing nanosatellite telemetry systems (UHF or S-band) can dump only a few hundred of Mb to 1 Gb per pass.
-The emerging need for higher dumping capacity on a CubeSat mission made a new solution (the X-band transmitter) emerge to provide a major improvement (for instance 6 to 14 Gbit/ pass), compatible with X- band stations ( 3.4 m to 5 m diameter in that case), and affordable in the nanosatellite format (3U ): power consumption below 10 W peak , 1 W mean/orbit, 300 g, small antenna.
+Existing nanosatellite telemetry systems (UHF or S-band) can dump only a few hundred Mb to 1 Gb per pass.
+The emerging need for higher dumping capacity on a CubeSat mission made a new solution (the X-band transmitter) emerge to provide a major improvement (for instance 6 to 14 Gbit/ pass), compatible with X- band stations (3.4 m to 5 m in diameter in that case), and affordable in the nanosatellite format (3U ): power consumption below 10 W peak, 1 W mean/orbit, 300 g, small antenna.
 The transmitter RF output power can be tuned up to 2 W (assuming 10 W peak consumption and 10% duty cycle).
-The telemetry antenna's gain is assumed to be 0 dBi at ± 60°, with 1 dB antenna loss, this giving an EIRP of 2 dBW.
-The ground station can have for instance a diameter of 3.4 m (25 dB/K G/T) : above 10° elevation, or 5 m (30 dB/K G/T) : above 5° elevation.
+The telemetry antenna's gain is assumed to be 0 dBi at ± 60°, with 1 dB antenna loss, thus giving an EIRP of 2 dBW.
+The ground station can have for instance a diameter of 3.4 m (25 dB/K G/T): above 10° elevation, or 5 m (30 dB/K G/T): above 5° elevation.

-DVB-S2 (Digital Video Broadcasting - Satellite: Second Generation) is a CCSDS adaptation standard fully reusing the ETSI DVB-S2 mass-market telecommunication standard, thus providing the advantage of a wide diversity of very robust commercial mass market receivers, cheaper than the receivers dedicated to space telemetry links.
+DVB-S2 (Digital Video Broadcasting - Satellite: Second Generation) is a CCSDS adaptation standard fully reusing the ETSI DVB-S2 mass-market telecommunication standard, thus providing the advantage of a wide diversity of very robust commercial mass-market receivers, cheaper than the receivers dedicated to space telemetry links.
 CNES is currently upgrading with Syrlinks an existing X Band Transmitter for CubeSats & nanosatellites (TRL 9) to use DVB-S2 CCSDS telemetry standard.
-The VCM (Variable Coding and Modulation) mode will provide 60% increase of the downloaded data compared to CCM (Constant Coding and Modulation), a link budget improvement of about 2 dB in QPSK for the same transmitted power and a better spectral efficiency.
+The VCM (Variable Coding and Modulation) mode will provide a 60% increase in the downloaded data compared to CCM (Constant Coding and Modulation), a link budget improvement of about 2 dB in QPSK for the same transmitted power and better spectral efficiency.

 All the CCSDS DVB-S2 features have already been coded by Syrlinks, they include the necessary DVB-S2 blocks: baseband encapsulation, channel coding, mapping, physical layer encapsulation and filtering.

-Syrlinks and CNES are working on the implementation of the DVB-S2 CCSDS telemetry standard in CubeSat HDR transmitters, in X-band.
-Syrlinks is also considering to develop such an equipment in Ka band.
-These equipment, complementary to the current EWC27 X-band OQPSK CC (7,1/2) HDR transmitter validated in orbit on-board GOMX-3, could satisfy data rate needs lower and also higher than 100 Mbit/s
+Syrlinks and CNES are working on the implementation of the DVB-S2 CCSDS telemetry standard in CubeSat HDR transmitters, in the X-band.
+Syrlinks is also considering developing such equipment in Ka band.
+This equipment, complementary to the current EWC27 X-band OQPSK CC (7,1/2) HDR transmitter validated in orbit onboard GOMX-3, could satisfy data rate needs lower and also higher than 100 Mbit/s

 Thanks to its excellent performances, the DVB-S2 standard with adaptive coding and modulation is getting widely adapted.
-All the DVB-S2 features have been implemented in a baseband card, and validation is on-going, and future operational DVB-S2 HDR equipment for CubeSat are therefore on a good track.
+All the DVB-S2 features have been implemented in a baseband card, validation is ongoing, and future operational DVB-S2 HDR equipment for CubeSat are therefore on a good track.